chriscamacho/bulletCapi/readme.md

 external to this folder gluTest links in libbullet.a and compiles capi.cpp and links that to main.o the C frontend of this example.

+### GL3v3
+while a better (though probably not ideal) example of producing 3d graphics this does add a bunch of extra clutter (theres way more OpenGL and support stuff than actual bullet use!)
+This example is where new features are introduced you will need to adjust the makefile for its dependancy (https://github.com/Kazade/kazmath) if you clone it to a location alongside bulletCapi you should be good to go

 ### cppHello
 This is a simple cpp reference example, building this with libraries